TomPlum/highfarmcamping/README.md

 ## Changing the Server Port
 Should you wish to change the port that the application listens on, possibly due to conflicts, you can simply alter the value in the `bin/www` file.
 Line 15 `let port = normalizePort(process.env.PORT || '3000');` delcares a variable with the given port.

+## Access the Production Server
+Use an SSH client such as PuTTY to remote access the CentOS Server @ 216.189.151.23.
+Once logged in with an authenticated user, change directory to the repository using `cd /camping`.

+### Fetch Latest Version To Server
+Once in the `/camping` directory on the server, run `git fetch --all`.
+It may ask to authenticate the fetch.
+Then, `git reset --hard origin/master` to reset the HEAD to the latest commit from the GitHub Repository.
+Finally, to restart the process to see the changes live, restart the forever process.
+Run `forever list` to see a list of running forever processes.
+Then `forever restart PID` where `PID` is the Process ID from the list.

 ## Authors
 * Thomas Plumpton
 * Florian Nikollbibaj